Wiznet/WIZnet-S2E-Tool-GUI/README.md

 # Updated
 ![스크린샷 2023-12-01 103220](https://github.com/Wiznet/WIZnet-S2E-Tool-GUI/assets/77008882/6648c5cc-1dd2-4aad-ba3c-293563a63aa5)
 The existing 3-space subscription topic has been expanded to 10 spaces.
 From now on, you don't have to worry about UDP maximum packet limits.
-# Trouble Shooting
-Updated 23/12/01 : When re-selecting a module after apply setting, some field values ​​may be lost.
-This error occurs when receiving UDP packets multiple times.
-**There is no problem with the module** , but we will resolve the issue of updating the GUI screen correctly as soon as possible.[Bug](https://github.com/Wiznet/WIZnet-S2E-Tool-GUI/issues/35)

 ## Report